 - Cake flour- This light and fluffy flour has less protein and gluten than all purpose flour, giving the cupcakes the softest crumb!

-- Baking powder- This helps the cupcakes rise by adding air bubbles to the batter.
-Make sure your baking powder is less than 6 months old because it loses its power over time.
-Do not use baking soda since it's much stronger than baking powder!
+- Baking powder- Make sure your baking powder is less than 6 months old because it loses its power over time.
+Doย NOT use baking soda!

-- Unsalted butter- Make sure the butter is at room temperature so it mixes in easily.
+- Unsalted butter-ย Make sure the butter is at room temperature so it mixes in easily.
 Room temperature butter will be cool to the touch and easy to indent applying gentle pressure with your finger.
-It should look smooth, not greasy.

-- Oil- Vegetable oil adds more fat to the batter, making the cupcakes moist.
+- Oil- Vegetable oil (or any flavorless oil) adds more fat to the batter, making the cupcakes moist.

-- Egg- One large egg binds the ingredients together and adds extra fat and moisture.
-Make sure the egg is at room temperature so it blends into the batter evenly.
-Pull it out of the refrigerator about an hour before baking.
+- Egg- A large egg binds the ingredients together and adds extra fat and moisture.
+Make sure it's at room temperature so it blends into the batter evenly.

 - Buttermilk- This adds additional tang and helps to tenderize the gluten, giving the cake a softer texture.
 Pull this out of the refrigerator the same time as the egg.